zeta12ti/DuolingoCourseSwitcher/README.md

 ### Acknowledgements

-Based in part on this [script](https://github.com/arekolek/DuolingoCourseSwitcher/) with some help from [this](https://gist.github.com/jrikhal/1d3fc649d496ca03a3da0d728e1e8ced) script from jrikhal.
+This README comes from this [script](https://github.com/arekolek/DuolingoCourseSwitcher/).
+The code is based on that script with some help from [this](https://gist.github.com/jrikhal/1d3fc649d496ca03a3da0d728e1e8ced) script from jrikhal.
 I've tried to credit these authors where appropriate in the code.